Lesson:

 Preparing the Army:

-for the battle.
-If you were sending soldiers to war today, you would
+If you were sending soldiers to war today, wouldn't you give them tanks,

-You had to set them on fire and then carry them around!
-Even
+You had to set them on fire and then carry them around to shine some light!

 Armed with Torches and Trumpets!